 The Corporation is committed to contributing to the ecological transition that is already under way.
-It recognizes that economic growth must be dissociated from the excessive consumption of natural resources and be part of a process of reducing greenhouse gas emissions.
-To this end, the Corporation is attempting to reduce the environmental impact of its operations.
+The Corporation recognizes that economic growth must be dissociated from the excessive consumption of natural resources and be part of a process of reducing greenhouse gas emissions.
+To this end, the Corporation strives to reduce the impact of its operations on the environment, as evidenced by the validation of its near-term science-based emission reduction targets by the Science Based Targets (SBTi) initiative.